magicbutton/magicbutton.cloud-sdk/docs/docs/intro.md

 Magic Button Cloud is a suite of developer tools and libraries designed to simplify the development of complex, distributed applications.
 Our platform offers:

 1. **Type-Safe Communication**: Build robust inter-service communication with contract-first design
+2. **Authentication & Authorization**: Implement secure, flexible auth systems with minimal effort
-2. **Distributed Systems Tools**: Solve common distributed systems challenges with purpose-built libraries
+3. **Distributed Systems Tools**: Solve common distributed systems challenges with purpose-built libraries
-3. **Developer Experience**: Enhance productivity with tools that prioritize developer experience
+4. **Developer Experience**: Enhance productivity with tools that prioritize developer experience

 ## Key Components